mistervinster/CS5510FinalProject/README.md

 ## CS5510 Final Project by Sleep Deprived Coders

 ## Setup Instructions
 *Note: Setup is non-trivial.
-Try using a laptop and robot that are already set up, if possible.*
+If possible, use a laptop and robot that are already set up.*

 *Another note:  The laptop portion of this program currently works only with a Windows computer.
 It has been tested on Windows 11, although earlier versions may also work.*